 - Lenders can limit the risks by choosing to lend in Proplend loans that are for no more than half the property valuations.
-This is, again, an unusually excellent level of protection.
+This is an unusually excellent level of protection.

-- Proplend adds diversity to your portfolio of property lending accounts, because most property peer-to-peer lending in the UK is focused on development lending or short-term (bridging) property lending.
+- Proplend adds diversity to your portfolio of lending accounts, because most other property peer-to-peer lending in the UK is focused on residential development lending or short-term (bridging) property lending.
 Diversity gives lenders additional protection.

-- Just one loan has ever suffered losses in Proplend’s near 10-year history, with less than one 100th of a percent of the total lent through Proplend being written off.
+- Just one loan has ever suffered losses in Proplend’s near 10-year history, with less than two 100ths of a percent of the total lent through Proplend being written off.

 Proplend’s downside is getting your money re-lent as interest and payments come in.
 That's partly due to its minimum lending amount of £1,000 and partly because other lenders are quick to lend.
 To keep lending, drip your money into many loans over lots of months.
 More tips on that in the Proplend Review.